How Much Should You Pay a Social Media Influencer?

 Influencers aren’t the only people who impact the culture.
 Did you know you can grow your influence too - whether you are a millennial influencer or not.
 Check out 4 Ways Millennials Can Grow Their Influence to read more on this topic from our founder, Evan.

 As a company owner, if you’re goal is to increase your followers on Instagram and Facebook, finding influencers within your niche will be valuable to you.
 When looking to attract a wider target audience, look no further than a give-away to help you win.

 According to MediaKix, here’s a simple way to calculate your ROI: First, add up your expenses.
 This includes how much you spent of your time and money before, during and after the campaign.
 Next, add up your return (purchases, followers, leads, etc).
 Finally, divide those two numbers and then multiple it times 100.
 BOOM.
 You’ve got your ROI.

-Many companies are seeing a huge impact in their influencer marketing.
-If you want help finding your next micro-influencer, click the button below.
+Many companies are seeing a huge impact in their ROI with influencer marketing as part of their holistic marketing campaign.
+If you want help partnering with an influencer to achieve your marketing goals, click the button below.